Raamakrishnan/bsv-for-vscode/README.md

 3. Restart VS Code

 ## Contributing
-You are very much welcome to contribute to this extension.
+You are welcome to contribute to this extension.
 Send me a pull request and I will be happy to accept it.

 This extension is not available in the VS Code Marketplace yet.
 Maybe you make it happen.